 Rise in social media requires businesses to rethink customer value

-"Many organisations are questioning how they account for value," said Jonathan Hornby, marketing director at SAS.
-"Instead of focusing on revenue or profit associated with an individual's or household's transactions, organisations are now starting to think about the value of influence and collaboration – particularly given the growth of social media."
+"Many organisations are questioning how they account for value," said Jonathan Hornby, Marketing Director at SAS.
+"Instead of focusing on revenue or profit associated with an individual or household's transactions, organisations are now starting to think about the value of influence and collaboration – particularly given the growth of social media."

 That growth has put the customer in a stronger position.
 Anyone can have a voice and everyone expects "human" near-real-time responses.
 Organisations operating without improved customer value metrics are hiring staff to monitor and respond to virtually everything – which is difficult to scale – not only because of the sheer volumes of activity, but the risk of having inconsistent responses or staff that are untrained in the art of risk mitigation.
 Marketers recognise that handled correctly, these interactions can grow the business, turning critics into champions and improving both customer experience and relevance.

 Hornby recommends organisations begin improving that experience by "using technology (in real-time) to filter out noise and direct conversations to the most appropriate member of staff – wherever they may be in the organisation – not just the staffers in your social media hub."